makerdao/awesome-makerdao/README.md

 - [The Role of Ether in Multi-Collateral DAI](https://medium.com/@TrustlessState/the-role-of-ether-in-multi-collateral-dai-cfc8b43ab50c): Medium post by David Hoffman

 ### Heavier
+- [Dai in Numbers](https://medium.com/makerdao/dai-in-numbers-2710d8a5633a): Medium Post by MakerDAO
 - [Examining the Supply of Maker Dai: An Analysis into CDP Demand](https://medium.com/coinmonks/examining-the-supply-of-maker-dai-b04fbab7b4cd): Medium Post by Jack Purdy
 - [The Auction Grinding Attack: a case for a liquidation penalty in MCD](https://github.com/livnev/auction-grinding/blob/master/grinding.pdf): Paper by Lev Livnev
 - [Single collateral Dai— 9 months in review](https://medium.com/@mikeraymcdonald/single-collateral-dai-9-months-in-review-b9d9fbe45ab): Medium post by Mike McDonald